trak3r/rngesus/prompt.md

 changing the roll name and dice on the wizard page two does not update the roll in the database.

+we've got an alternate flow issue. when i come from a roll show to import from screenshot, i should be taken back to the roll show, not the wizard. but if i come from the wizard, i should be taken to the wizard page two.

 ---

 # Test Guidelines